nivela-tech/portfolio-tracker-backend/README.md

 - The provided batch script: `run-app.bat`
 - The VS Code task "Start Backend"

+## Railway Deployment

+This application is configured for deployment on Railway with the following files:
+- `nixpacks.toml` - Configures the build environment and Java 21 setup
+- `railway.toml` - Railway-specific deployment configuration

+### Environment Variables Required on Railway:

+1. **Database Configuration:**
+   - `DATABASE_URL` - PostgreSQL connection string (automatically provided by Railway PostgreSQL service)
+   - `DB_USERNAME` - Database username (if not using Railway's auto-generated DATABASE_URL)
+   - `DB_PASSWORD` - Database password (if not using Railway's auto-generated DATABASE_URL)

+2. **Application Configuration:**
+   - `PORT` - Application port (set to 8080, automatically configured)
+   - `FRONTEND_URL` - Your frontend application URL for CORS configuration

+3. **OAuth Configuration (if needed):**
+   - Update Google OAuth redirect URI to match your Railway deployment URL

+### Deployment Steps:

+1. Push your code to GitHub
+2. Connect your GitHub repository to Railway
+3. Add a PostgreSQL database service to your Railway project
+4. Set the required environment variables in Railway dashboard
+5. Deploy the application

+The application will be available at your Railway-generated URL with health checks enabled at `/actuator/health`.

 ## Building the application

 To build the application, use: